nickj12497/Updated-Todo/README.md

 #Viewing

-- Open the new 'dist' folder
+- Open the new `dist` folder
-- Open 'todo.html' in your preferred browser
+- Open `todo.html` in your preferred browser